ABC islands: History

 Arawakan people such as the Caquetio are indigenous to the ABC islands.
 According to the disputed letters of Amerigo Vespucci, the first European to explore the ABC islands was one of Christopher Columbus' captains, Alonso de Ojeda, who landed on Curaçao in 1499.
 He is said to have called the islands Las islas de los Gigantes or Islands of the Giants due to the native inhabitants, the Caiquetio Indians.
 The first known European exploration was by Amerigo Vespucci, whose cartographer Juan de la Cosa first described the islands.
 By 1527 the Spanish had formed a government and established Catholicism on the islands.

 In 1634, the Netherlands fought Spain over control of the islands.
-The Dutch won, (although Spain won them back before abandoning them due to them being of little value) and the islands were then administered by the Netherlands.
-The Dutch West India Company developed the areas, establishing a major port on Curaçao.
-The abolition of the slave trade in 1863 had a devastating impact on their economies, although the economy revived when oil was discovered in Venezuela during the early 20th century, and the islands became major oil refineries.
+The Dutch won, (although Spain won them back before abandoning them due to them being of little value to the Spanish) and the islands were then administered by the Netherlands.
+The Dutch West India Company established a major port on Curaçao and began importing West-African slaves to the island and to nearby Bonaire.
+On Aruba however, slavery was not as widespread due to island being considered too dry by the Dutch and Spanish for large plantations.

+The abolition of the slave trade in 1863 had a devastating impact on the plantation-driven economies of Curaçao and Bonaire.
+The ABC islands gained newfound economic importance when oil was discovered in Venezuela during the early 20th century, the islands became sites of major oil refineries.
+Oil refining on the islands aided heavily in the Allied war effort during World War II.

 From 1815 until 1954 the three islands were known as the Colony of Curaçao and Dependencies.
 This colony at various times also included Netherlands Suriname and Sint Eustatius and Dependencies.
-In 1954, the ABC islands became part of the Netherlands Antilles, which gave them political autonomy within the Kingdom of the Netherlands.
-In 1986 Aruba withdrew from the Netherlands Antilles, becoming a separate country within the kingdom.
+In 1954, the ABC islands were grouped together and became part of the Netherlands Antilles, which gave the islands political autonomy within the Kingdom of the Netherlands.
+Although within The Netherlands Antilles, political power was largely dominated and held by Curaçao.

+In 1986, Aruba seceded from the Netherlands Antilles after a 30-year political battle for separation, becoming a separate country within the kingdom.
 Upon the dissolution of the Netherlands Antilles on 10 October 2010, Curaçao gained a similar status to Aruba.
 Bonaire became a special municipality of the Netherlands proper, although it maintains its status of an overseas territory of the European Union.